benr0th/UUR-Ultimate-Uma-Reroller/README.md

 1. Download the script from the repository.
 (Code -> Download ZIP)
 2. Extract to a folder somewhere and open the script with AutoHotkey.
 3. Fill out some configuration options in the window that appears, then the rerolls will commence.
 You can press `Shift + Escape` to stop the script at any time.
+4. Refrain from using the mouse or keyboard (aside from the hotkey just mentioned of course) while the script is running, as it will interfere with the automation process.

 ## Features